Do I Need Breakdown Cover?

 Can I pay for car breakdown cover monthly?

 You can pay for breakdown cover monthly but paying annually might be the cheaper option.
-Paying in instalments might help you spread the cost but you could end up paying more once interest fees are added.
+Paying in installments might help you spread the cost but you could end up paying more once interest fees are added.

 Can I add other people to my breakdown and recovery insurance?

-Breakdown cover is usually very flexible and in most cases you’ll be able to add several named drivers and their respective cars to your policy.
+Breakdown cover is usually very flexible and in most cases, you’ll be able to add several named drivers and their respective cars to your policy.
 These multi-car car policies are ideal if each family member has their own vehicle.